Wireless Charging Technology

 - Position your charger in a convenient location – for instance on your desk.

-- Next, simply place the smartphone WITH Qi add-on on top of the charging pad and ‘get charging’.
+- Next, simply place the smartphone on top of the charging pad and ‘get charging’.
 A LED indicator shows when charging has commenced.

 How to add a Qi wireless charging case to your smartphone

 Check out the full list of Qi enabled mobile phones or phones that can be made compatible with the Qi standard: